mochajs/mocha/docs/index.md

 ### `--file <file>`

 Add a file you want included first in a test suite.
 This is useful if you have some generic setup code that must be included within the test suite.
-The file passed is not effected by any other flags (`--recursive` or `--sort` have no effect).
-Accepts multiple `--file` flags to include multiple files.
+The file passed is not affected by any other flags (`--recursive` or `--sort` have no effect).
+Accepts multiple `--file` flags to include multiple files, the order in which the flags are given are the order in which the files are included in the test suite.
+Can also be used in `mocha.opts`.

 ### `-g, --grep <pattern>`